tamton23/primekg-vn-icd10-omop/README.md

 Data collection currently focuses on ICD-10 codes **A00 through G00.1**.
 Out of 2,872 codes within this targeted range, **1,219 diseases** have been successfully processed and verified with real web data, representing an effective range coverage of **42.44%** (approximately **7.69%** of the 15,844 total codes in the master catalog).

+> ⚠️ **Dataset Scope & Evaluation Limitation:** Because data collection is currently in a partial scanning phase (restricted to the `A00`–`G00.1` subgroup), a full macro-structural comparison against the complete global baseline dataset or the entire 15,844-code catalog has been intentionally omitted in this release.

 * **Identified Knowledge Gaps:** 1,653 codes within the scanned range are currently marked as sparse/missing due to technical constraints (such as aggregator resource overload, intermediate timeouts, structural web authentication, or a lack of qualified native-language clinical content).
 Specific data gaps include: `A37.0`, `A37.8`, `A49.1`, `A51.2`, `A59`, `A77.1`, `A95.0`, `B15`, `B15.0`, `B15.9`, `B18.2`, and the `B20.0` through `B20.8` series.

 ### 1. Node Distribution